 How to Get Rid of Water in a Crawl Space or Basement

 If the ground in your crawl space is damp or there is standing water in your basement, time is of the essence.
 For the majority of projects, calling a professional is the best way to remove the water.
-At Crawl Space & Basement Technologies, we remove the water and waterproof your basement or crawlspace to prevent disaster from striking again.
+At Crawl Space & Basement Technologies, we provide both crawl space waterproofing and basement waterproofing to prevent disaster from striking again.
 We also offer mold removal services to take care of the entire problem.

 Learn more or schedule a consultation by calling 919-847-7072 or by completing our online contact form.